The mind stops us not just from achieving our dreams, but also from pursuing them

 People on the deathbed often have many regrets.
 The greatest of such regrets center on, “If only I had done this …”.

 However, we live in a world of uncertainty.
-Leave alone success, even survival isn’t a certainty – we may not be alive tomorrow.
-By demanding certainty of success as a precondition for endeavor, the mind sentences us to the certainty of failure: if nothing is sought, nothing is got.
+We can’t have certainty of success or even of survival – we may not be alive tomorrow.
+By demanding certainty of success as a precondition for any endeavor, the mind sentences us to the certainty of failure: if nothing is sought, nothing is got.

 Our mind is, of course, a champion at dreaming – it’s like a child with an overactive imagination.
 However, when it comes to working for actualizing any dream, it exhibits another childish trait: restlessness (Bhagavad-gita 06.34).
 It keeps flitting over a hundred things, committing to hardly anything and achieving nothing.

-When we thus live for Krishna, he enriches our heart with his divine presence.
-Being thus enriched, by the end of our lives, even if some specific dreams aren’t fulfilled, we will still be fulfilled.
+When we thus live for Krishna, he enriches our hearts with his divine presence.
+Being thus enriched, we can better fulfill our dreams.
+And even if we can’t fulfill some specific dreams, we will still be fulfilled.

 Think it over: